ColoradoTim/vlorp/README.md

 * ktlint
 * change from in-memory to persisted db
 * specify dependency versions in build.gradle
+* add spring boot monitoring

 and may include:
 * document the API (e.g., Swagger)
-* add spring boot monitoring
-* containerize?
+* containerize
 * change server
 * create a UI and/or a reference client.